AaryaButolia11/Knowledge-Layer/README.md

 > Live Link: https://knowledge-layer-i014.onrender.com
 > API Docs : https://knowledge-layer-i014.onrender.com/docs

+_(Free-tier host: the first request after idle may take ~30s to wake and, on a cold instance, rebuild the demo layer — the UI shows a "Building… (n/6)" bar while it does.)_

 ### Made for

 > Built for the Superjoin VIT 2026 Engineering Intern assignment.
 The starter set is six